AlyonaCherry/AlyonaCh/README.md

 ### Hi there 👋
-Senior Software Engineer with more than 5 years of commertial experience.
+Middle BI developer with more than 3 years of commertial experience.
 I have excellent knowledge in backend development on Java.
 In general worked with monolitic, microservice and serverless arthitectures.
 Big part of my acitities is open-source.

 <p align='center'>